 Horizon scanning, technology watch, and technology foresight are all research activities that involve monitoring for strategic planning.
-Dimensions supports leading government and funding organizations across the globe with these important mission needs – by providing data, tools, and expertise.
+Dimensions supports leading organizations across the globe with these important mission needs – by providing data, tools, and expertise.
 Not only do we have the largest collection of research data, our unique reach expands beyond publications to include grants, patents, clinical trials, policy documents, and datasets, offering a more complete picture of activity and impact.

 Horizon scanning is an activity that targets the ‘unknown unknowns’.
 This approach usually requires a broad information search with the long view in mind, identifying potential things that may arise in the years ahead.
 As horizon scanning does not necessarily have a targeted area of tech disruption to monitor, you can look broadly for any weak signals or statistically unusual research activity to identify patterns or anomalies for further investigation.
 You can extend the search to sources beyond traditional research literature, by incorporating your own internal data or looking for expert opinions.
 The goal here is to question assumptions about what will happen in the future and uncover any potentially important, unexpected trends that may affect your overall strategy.

 In contrast, technology watch focuses on the ‘known unknowns’, where you can monitor the research landscape in a concentrated way for any emerging categories or changes over time.
 For example, your organization may have already identified that the decentralized web is an area that could generate potential disruption for you in the future, but you’re not sure what subcategories of technologies could arise from that innovation, and want to uncover the threats and/or benefits.